zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * On ns2, the zone gives NODATA responses without NSEC or NSEC3 record for both the NSEC3PARAM query and the NSEC query.

-### NSEC3PARAM-GIVES-ERR-ANSWER-3
+### NSEC3PARAM-MISMATCHES-APEX-1
 An NSEC3 zone.
-Error in response to NSEC3PARAM query.
+The owner name of the NSEC3PARAM record is errouneous.

-* Zone: nsec3param-gives-err-answer-3.dnssec10.xa
+* Zone: nsec3param-mismatches-apex-1.dnssec10.xa
-  * The owner name of the NSEC3PARAM record in response to the NSEC3PARAM query is erroneous and does not match apex.
+  * The owner name of the NSEC3PARAM record in response to the NSEC3PARAM query is errouneous and does not match apex.
-    * The owner name is `sub.nsec3param-gives-err-answer-3.dnssec10.xa` instead of expected `nsec3param-gives-err-answer-3.dnssec10.xa`.
+    * The owner name is `sub.nsec3param-mismatches-apex-1.dnssec10.xa` instead of expected `nsec3param-mismatches-apex-1.dnssec10.xa`.

 ## NSEC3PARAM-Q-RESPONSE-ERR-1
 An NSEC3 zone.
 Error in response to NSEC3PARAM query.